 vSphere Replication prevents you from resizing the virtual machine disk file during replication.
 If you did not use replication seeds during configuration of the target disk, vSphere Replication deletes the target disk when you stop the replication.

-To resize a virtual machine disk if you did not initially use replication seeds, you must perform a recovery and reconfigure the disk manually using replication seeds.
+To resize a virtual machine disk if you did not initially use replication seeds, you must perform a test recovery, clone the recovered virtual machine, and reconfigure the disk manually using replication seeds.

 - Unconfigure the replication.

 - Resize the disk on the source site.

 - Resize the disk on the cloned virtual machine on the target site.